-- Entered within two weeks after the final supervised yield check per individual entry is taken, or no later than Friday, November 15, 2019, whichever is the earlier date. - Contest entry must have been submitted two (2) weeks prior to harvesting your NCYC plot (if you harvest before the entry deadline of July 31, 2019). - The hybrid brand, number and trait package listed on the entry automatically transfers to the harvest entry.
+- Enter the harvest results within two weeks after the final supervised yield check per individual entry is taken, or no later than Monday, November 30, 2020, whichever is the earlier date. - Contest entry must have been submitted two (2) weeks prior to harvesting your NCYC plot (if harvested before the entry deadline of August 15, 2020).
+Southern state growers harvesting prior to the harvest entry period opening must retain their harvest information to enter their plot results when the harvest form becomes available August 16, 2020. - The hybrid brand, number and trait package listed on the entry automatically transfers to the harvest entry.
 A change to the hybrid number can only be made by NCGA Administration.
 Hybrid brand cannot be changed (i.e. Entering a DEKALB hybrid on the Entry and changing to a Pioneer hybrid on the Harvest is not allowed). - NCGA reserves the right to contact harvest supervisors to validate compliance with contest rules.
 NCGA also reserves the right, with advance notification, to observe any harvest.

-Again, it is the responsibility of the entrant to verify that their Harvest confirmation is properly completed and submitted to the NCGA office by the designated deadlines.
-Review and retain copy of all entry confirmations for your records.
+Again, it is the responsibility of the entrant to verify that both their entry and harvest entries are properly completed and submitted to the NCGA office by the designated deadlines.
+Review and retain copy of both your entry and harvest confirmations for your records.